prifina/prifina-app-starter/README.md

 *Warning:* Since our starter app is already built on React, there is no need to run `create-react-app`.

-# Build with Starter

-Build a Prifina app with the Prifina Starter and utilities.

-# Test with Launcher

-Test locally or use the [Prifina launcher](https://github.com/prifina/prifina-widgets-launcher) to test your code in the Prifina platform.

 # How Prifina Works

 As a third-party developer, you can design and create React applications that will be hosted on our user-held data platform which runs users' personal data clouds (hosted on AWS).
 In order for your app to interface with users' personal data, you'll want to use either [props](https://reactjs.org/docs/components-and-props.html) or [context providers](https://reactjs.org/docs/context.html).